 If you are thinking of making home improvements to your property, the issue of planning permission may weigh heavily on your mind.
 But did you know that, in many cases, you won’t need to obtain planning consent?
-Under ‘permitted development rights’, homeowners are able to make certain alterations without the need to apply for planning permission.
+Under ‘permitted development rights’, homeowners can make certain alterations without the need to apply for planning permission.
 This may include loft extensions, garage conversions and home extensions.

 What is Permitted Development?